How To Use Massage Gun Attachments

 How to Use:

-Move along the desired part of your body at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along the hand for 2 minutes.
-For best results, use desired speed with light to moderate pressure.
+Move along the desired body part at a moderate pace for 30 seconds to activate the muscles.
+Slowly move along the hand for 2 minutes to promote recovery and relaxation.
+For best results, use the desired speed with light to moderate pressure.

-We should also mention that you can massage other body parts such as the inner thighs, knees, IT bands, and more using any of the attachments.
+We should also mention using any of the attachments to massage other body parts, such as the inner thighs, knees, IT bands, and more.
 Just use the general rules we mentioned earlier.

 Tips for Using Massage Gun Attachments